Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/digital-forensics-fundamentals.md

 - What digital forensics is and how it relates to broader forensics and cybercrime.
-- The four-step forensic methodology
+- The four-step forensic methodology.
 - What proper evidence acquisition requires (authorization, chain of custody, write blockers)
 - The two main types of Windows forensic images